NSDUH Frequently Asked Questions

 - Not military personnel on active duty,

-- Not experiencing homelessness with no fixed address, and
+- Have a fixed address, and

 More information on data collection is available from the annual Data Collection Final Report.